 Amounts of Insurance:

 The total amount of coverage an individual may request under all group life insurance policies underwritten by New York Life Insurance Company may not exceed $2 million.
-In addition, the total amount of coverage an individual may have under all group policies issued by New York Life Insurance Company to the Trustee of the IEEE-Sponsored Life Insurance Plan may not exceed the maximum benefit option for any insured person.
+In addition, the total amount of coverage an individual may have under all group policies issued by New York Life Insurance Company to the Trustee of the IEEE-Sponsored Life Insurance coverage may not exceed the maximum benefit option for any insured person.

 Qualifying Events for Accelerated Benefits

 Member or spouse benefit: $50,000 or $100,000

 The death benefit will be reduced by the amount of any accelerated benefits paid for the insured person.